nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 ## Starter Tools

 I was going to make a YouTube series called "Just a Jig" where I make a bunch of stuff primarily using, you guessed it, a jigsaw.
+The point is you don't need a lot of expensive, specialty tools to get into woodworking.

 ## Skills